Developer Configuration (Usrcfg)

 |---|---|---|

-For other parameter changes, please contact RealTek for technical support.
+For modifications to other parameters, please contact RealTek for technical support.

-When developing with the Raw API, the following rules apply to both UART and LOGUART:
+When developing with Raw API, the following configuration principles apply to UART and LOGUART:

 xtal_mode_in_sleep = XTAL_LPS.If XTAL 2M is selected, set